Telephone numbers in Brazil: Non-geographic numbers

-It is also noted that the prefixes 020, 060 and 070 are reserved for future national-wide mobile phone numbers.
+Prefixes 020, 060 and 070 are reserved for future non-geographic mobile phone numbers.

 "3/400n-nnnn" numbers

 A special case of non-geographic numbers are eight-digit numbers in the form 3/400n-nnnn.
 They are dialed as local numbers, without any trunk, carrier or area codes, and calls to them are always charged as local, regardless of where the answering call center physically is.
 In spite of this, there are some 300x/400x prefixes that direct calls as locations only in a specific geographic area within the area of operation of the company operating the service, or may even be used as typical local numbers.

 Such numbers differ from 0300 numbers in that the latter in the past were not charged as local calls and had their own rates (not always really flat and sometimes more like premium-rate numbers), which by law must be informed when advertising the number.
 0300 numbers are often used, for example, by low-cost airlines' reservation systems, whereas 400n-nnnn numbers are used by large but cost-conscious companies that do not wish to bear the full cost of a nationwide toll-free system, yet still do not want their customers to be put away by having to pay long-distance rates, and the "national" number system in these cases is based on the same number being contracted in all DDD areas of the country or eventually only in the areas where the company has the focus of its activity..
-3/400n-nnnn numbers are also often used by Internet Service Providers (ISPs) for standard dial-up access.
+3/400n-nnnn numbers are also often used by ISPs for standard dial-up access.

 As of January 2009, 3/400n-nnnn numbers are not yet available for access from all area codes or localities due to the division of the cities in the DDD areas into local subareas generally limited to the municipality or the conurbated metropolitan area, requiring the typing of 0-xx-aa to call the number from landlines in the municipalities outside the local subarea to which the number special is associated.
 As a result, these numbers are associated with state capitals and their metropolitan regions or the largest city in the area.
 The company (especially in the case of ISPs) may also specify localities where the service will or will not be available, providing an alternative long-distance or toll-free number for such cases.
 For example, the country's largest bank, Banco do Brasil, offers the number 4004-0001 for its clients to access its home banking services in major cities (where most clients are) paying local rates, and the toll-free number 0800-729-0001 for clients elsewhere in the country.

 Example: In area 19 the prefix 4001 was located to Metropolitan Region of Campinas, therefore: